kevthehermit/SpearPhisher/README.md

 * Report Summary
 * Edit Campaign
 * Pre Defined Templates.
+* Safely handle JavaScript in Templates to block them in template view mode.

 For best performance the Web server should **NOT** be run on the default single threaded SQlite DB and web server.
 In this installation example I will use Apache with MOD WSGI and MySQL.